 Microsoft Flow – is one of the new flow control modules in the Microsoft cloud.
 Thanks to Common Data Model, Microsoft Flow allows workflows to interact between PowerApps and other cloud applications: both native to MS (Dynamics 365, Office 365, etc.), and with third-party services (Twitter, Dropbox, OneDrive, YouTube).
-Flow can deliver notifications, synchronize or organize data and automate reconciliations and much more.
+Flow can deliver notifications, synchronize or organize data, automate reconciliations, and much more.
 To simplify the process of creating new flows, MS has launched a bunch of ready-made templates for Microsoft Flow.

-Cortana Intelligence is intelligent services that allow you to perform predictions and advise users on what to do next.
-For example, when making a deal, the system may recommend additional products for the offer, based on previous experience of interaction with similar customers.
+Cortana Intelligence is an intelligent service that allows you to perform predictions and advise users on what to do next.
+For example, when making a deal, the system may recommend additional products for the offer based on previous experience interacting with similar customers.

 Dynamics PSA Overview

-Project Service Automation is a comprehensive solution designed to work with customers and support the full cycle of transaction support by sales staff.
+Project Service Automation is a comprehensive solution designed to work with customers and support the sales staff’s full cycle of transaction support.
 We can distinguish the main features of PSA:

 - Covers the initial steps for working with the client.
 This may be a preliminary assessment of work with billing for it and the subsequent conclusion of contracts for execution.

 - Provides opportunities for planning and distribution of tasks.
-The appointment of a suitable performer to the task based on a variety of factors, like skills, free time, location, etc.
+The appointment of a suitable performer for the task is based on various factors, like skills, free time, location, etc.

 - Provides the work of the entire production group in the framework of the project.

-- You can access data on the current situation on the project, progress, problems encountered in real time, and timely respond, and plan further actions.
+- You can access data on the current situation on the project, progress, problems encountered in real-time, timely response, and plan further actions.

-This solution allows working on a single transaction to various project team members at the stage of qualifying the transaction, agreeing on requirements, specifications, and forming a business proposal to the client.
-Thus, each unit has a clear understanding of the specifics of the work ahead and tasks from the very beginning.
+This solution allows working on a single transaction with various project team members at the stage of qualifying the transaction, agreeing on requirements, and specifications, and forming a business proposal for the client.
+Thus, each unit clearly understands the specifics of the work ahead and tasks from the beginning.
 And this, in turn, has a positive effect on the quality of work, deadlines, and overall customer satisfaction.